 The Richardson High School Band Program has MANY working parts.
 As a result, it can be difficult to know who to contact regarding specific items or issues.
 This list is designed to help band parents and students get in contact with the correct person who can answer your questions or address your concerns.

-Mr. Linley - Director of Bands/Fine Arts Coordinator
+Mr. Marquez - Director of Bands/Fine Arts Coordinator

-tim.linley@risd.org | 469-593-3043
+jesus.marquez@risd.org | 469-593-3069